 Did you know that the gadget you read this article from was, most likely, shipped to your location using a semi-trailer?

-Semi-trailers are the most preferred equipment for shipping goods across the United States.
+Semi-trailers are the most preferred transportation equipment across the United States.

 Below, you’ll find a list of different types of trailers and, the types of goods that each type is designed to transport.